-The medication, made by Boston-based Tesaro, comes in oral tablets and in liquid for intravenous use.
+The medication, which was formerly made by Boston-based Tesaro and is now marketed by TerSera Therapeutics, comes in oral tablets.
+The liquid for intravenous (IV) use has been discontinued in the United States.
 The active ingredient is called rolapitant.

 On January 16, 2018, the FDA warned that Varubi may cause allergic reactions minutes after being administered intravenously.
 Some patients required hospitalization.

 Tesaro sent a warning letter to health care providers in January 2018.
-Doctors administered about 7,000 doses of the IV drug from October 2017 to January 2018, according to Tesaro.
+Doctors administered about 7,000 doses of the injection from October 2017 to January 2018, according to Tesaro.

 Since then, Varubi lawyers have started filing class action lawsuits for Tesaro shareholders.
 Tesaro knew the drug could cause allergic reactions and failed to disclose the risk, lawyers say.